 I think, however, that this is also a cautionary tale of the dangers involved in trying to patch together approaches that not only rely on contradictory approaches but are also based on fundamentally different conceptions of what reading is—one of which is backed by decades of scientific research and the other of which has been thoroughly debunked in the mainstream academic world.
 When it comes to reading, you just don’t get to have it both ways.

 The first very serious problem involves this statement from Calkins:

 For us, as the report acknowledges, the three-cueing system is part and parcel of running records, and the purpose is to learn more about readers.
 We can’t discern the evidence behind the report’s objection to this.
 We don’t agree that there is settled research that says that when teachers use running records to assess readers this is damaging to learners (see, for example, Clay 1985; Ross 2004, Goetze and Burkett 2010, Shea 2012).

 As both Mark Seidenberg of the University of Wisconsin (author of Language of the Speed of Sight) and Claude Goldenberg of the Stanford Graduate School of Education have discussed, Calkins largely relies on playing semantic games in order to wriggle out of addressing the extent of her program’s shortcomings.
-Presumably, she is fully aware of the myriad research detailing the failings of the three-cueing method as an instructional tool.
+Presumably, she is fully aware of the substantial body of research detailing the failings of the three-cueing method as an instructional tool.
 However, by insisting that her program only advocates it as a means of assessment, she can play innocent and claim to be unaware of any research assailing it.

 Technically, yes, there may be a dearth of publications on this particular application of the three-cueing system, but that is presumably because the topic does not merit independent treatment.
 Why on earth would a teacher use diagnostics/assessments explicitly aligned with the three-cueing system if they did not intend to teach in a way consistent with that approach?